 FDA will periodically review the circumstances and appropriateness of an EUA, including circumstances that might warrant revocation of the EUA.
 The review will include regular assessment based on additional information provided by the sponsor of the progress made with respect to the approval, licensure, or clearance of the unapproved product, or of the unapproved use of an approved product, for which an EUA was issued.

 Section 564A allows FDA to facilitate certain emergency activities involving FDA-approved MCMs without an EUA.
 This authority is independent of the EUA authority under section 564.
-In the past, to address concerns about potential FD&C Act violations related to the activities discussed in this section involving MCMs, FDA has either: (1) exercised its enforcement discretion with respect to the activity; or (2) issued an EUA to ensure that use of such MCMs remains covered under any otherwise applicable protections under the PREP Act (discussed in section VII of this guidance).
-MCMs used under this authority qualify for PREP Act protection.53
+In the past, to address concerns about potential FD&C Act violations related to the activities discussed in this section involving MCMs, FDA has either: (1) exercised its enforcement discretion with respect to the activity; or (2) issued an EUA to ensure that use of such MCMs remains covered under any otherwise applicable protections under the PREP Act61 (discussed in section VII of this guidance).
+MCMs used under this authority qualify for applicable PREP Act protection.62

 The emergency authorities in section 564A apply only to those medical products that are “eligible” (as defined in section 564A(a)) (referred to in this document as “eligible MCMs”).
 Eligible MCMs must be: